lx4r/chames/README.md

 - a way to execute a script regularly (like cron or runwhen)

 ## Setup
-1. Change the config in `config.php` according to your needs.
+1. change the config in `config.php` according to your needs
-2. Create a cronjob or something similar to execute `notifications_check.php` e.g. every day.
+2. create a cronjob or something similar to execute `notifications_check.php` regularly (e.g. every day
 3. Enjoy!

 ## Powered by